 |Home | MyESC | Site Index|

-The course will examine some of the most important contributions to political theory in the history of Western Civilization, with a focus on the modern period extending roughly from the early 1600s to the end of the Nineteenth Century.
-We will focus on questions about the proper role of government, the nature of political and moral obligation, the role of economics in political life, and the importance of personal, political, and religious liberty.
-We will focus on authors who are fundamental contributors to the Western intellectual tradition, and we will place those authors in the broad cultural, economic, political, and historical context of Western civilization.
-Assignments will include, and be based upon, close, critical analysis of key texts.
-This course will help students develop and refine reading and writing skills that may be required for further study, either in law school or graduate school.
-Authors who may be studied in this course include Niccolo Machiavelli, Thomas Hobbes, John Locke, John Stuart Mill, and Friedrich Nietzsche.
-Assignments include participation in class discussions, 2-4 short written assignments, and the completion of a major research project.
+The course will examine some of the most important contributions to political theory in the history of Western Civilization with a focus on the modern period, roughly from 1500-1900.
+We will explore questions about the proper role of government, the nature of political and moral obligation, the role of economics in political life, and the importance of personal, political and religious liberty.
+Authors who may be studied in this course include Niccolo Machiavelli, Thomas Hobbes, John Locke, John Stuart Mill, Karl Marx, and Friedrich Nietzsche.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science